chatkausik/chatkausik.github.io/README.md

 high of overview of the probable score of the new movie they are releasing like a pre-poll forecast.

-## Questions:
-## How to recommend IMDB Movie Score(Score ranges from 0-Low to 10-Excellent) for the new movies?
+* How to recommend IMDB Movie Score(Score ranges from 0-Low to 10-Excellent) for the new movies?
-   Refer to the notebook "Capstone_1_movierecmnd_iter_1.ipynb" for details.
-## How to identify bad(0) or good(1) sentiment from Movie reviews?
+* How to identify bad(0) or good(1) sentiment from Movie reviews?
-   Refer to the notebook "Sentiment Analysis of Movie Reviews using multilayer RNNs.ipynb" for details.

 ### Retail Inventory Management ###